-Details and updates regarding the all-university commencement ceremonies for mid-year and spring can be found on the University Special Events website, or you can contact Special Events directly with any questions at (414) 288-7431.
+Details and updates regarding the all-university commencement ceremonies for mid-year and spring can be found on the University Commencement website, or you can contact Special Events directly with any questions at (414) 288-7431.

-Blue diploma covers are issued at May and December graduation ceremonies.
-Actual diplomas are conferred at the May ceremonies only.
+Diplomas are issued at the graduation ceremony in May.
 August and December graduates pick up their diplomas at Marquette Central or arrange to have them mailed from the Office of the Registrar.

 Nursing pins can be ordered through the University Spirit Shop in the AMU.
 There are two pins to choose from; a gold-filled pin for $150 and a 10k pin for $750.
 To place your order, please call 414-288-3052.